bjpop/gurita/docs/index.rst

 Hatch is a command line tool for analysing and visualising data.

-It takes input from tabular data in CSV or TSV format and produces high-quality plots (charts, graphs) as output.
+It takes input from tabular data in CSV or TSV format.
+Outputs are high-quality plots, or statistical calculations.

 It is designed to be fast and convenient, and is particularly suited to data exploration tasks.
 Input files with large numbers of rows (> millions) are readily supported.